bellacecilia/bellacecilia/README.md

 - 🚀 Hi, I’m @bellacecilia
-- 🦎 I’m currently a second year computer science student at the Universty of Central Florida
+- 🦎 I’m currently a senior year Applied Mathematics and Statistics student at Stony Brook University
-- 💡 My minor is in statistics and I'd like to get into data science or machine learning
+- 💡 My minor is in computer science and I have an interest in data science
-- 🦋 I’m currently learning: Javascript

 <!---
 bellacecilia/bellacecilia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.